AmatherCY/PPHVecSingular/README.md

 This code is used to extract singularity locations from a discrete planar vector field using 1-dimensional persistent path homology and to analyze singular pattern changes in the time-varying vector field.

+# Abstract
+Analyzing singular patterns in vector fields is a fundamental problem in theoretical and practical domains due to the ability of such patterns to detect the intrinsic characteristics of vector fields.
+In this study, we propose an approach for analyzing singular patterns from discrete planar vector fields.
+Our method involves converting the planar discrete vector field into a specialized digraph and computing its one-dimensional persistent path homology.
+By analyzing the persistence diagram, we can determine the location of singularities, and the variations of singular patterns can also be analyzed.
+The experimental results demonstrate the effectiveness of our method in analyzing the singular patterns of noisy real-world vector fields and measuring the variations between different vector fields.

 # Dependencies
 This project requires the following Python packages:
 - numpy